 About the Competition

-CESR developed the Business Ethics Case Competition in order to challenge undergraduate students to apply their values and skills learned in Leeds classes to difficult real-world cases.
+CESR developed the Business Ethics Case Competition (BECC) in order to challenge undergraduate students to apply their values and skills learned in Leeds classes to difficult real-world cases.
 The ethical dilemmas explored in the competition range from topics in energy production to company supply chains, each dealing with a complex web of stakeholder needs and interests and asking students to propose creative solutions that are feasible from an operational and financial standpoint.